DataDog/whoAMI-scanner/README.md

 # whoAMI-scanner
-The `whoAMI-scanner` is a command-line tool that scans your AWS account(s) for instances running on untrusted Amazon Machine Images (AMIs).
-It was developed alongside our blog post [whoAMI: A cloud image name confusion attack](), which reveals how attackers can potentially trick victims into using malicious AMIs.
+The `whoAMI-scanner` is a command-line tool that scans your AWS account(s) for instances created from untrusted Amazon Machine Images (AMIs).
+It was developed alongside our blog post [whoAMI: A cloud image name confusion attack](), which shares a new way attackers can potentially trick victims into using malicious AMIs.

 The most effective protection against the whoAMI attack is to leverage AWS's [Allowed AMIs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-allowed-amis.html) feature (released December 1, 2024).
 However, we created `whoAMI-scanner` to give you a quick way to identity any instancess sourced from **Unverified Community AMIs**.

 # Quick Start
 ```
-❯ whoAMI-scanner --profile cfdeploy
+❯ whoAMI-scanner --profile profile_name
 ```
 ![image](https://github.com/user-attachments/assets/7d0fd3fe-7ba4-47c2-b611-95b642ced1a8)